Pr4c0w1ty/GamePicker/README.md

 3. Run the downloaded file on your Windows machine.

 *Note: Running the executable does not require Python to be installed on your system.*
-*Note: You still need to have your Steam API key*
+*but you still need to have your Steam API key*

 ## Getting a Steam API Key
 To use GamePicker, you need to obtain a Steam API key.
 Follow these steps: